 - More prominent charity and society improvement activities

 These all helped to confront the criticisms head on and eventually overcome them.

 It is interesting that other competitors failed to make these changes and are now struggling and some are even looking for buyers.

 Understand your customers

 An often over looked aspect of McDonalds is how they localise their menu for a nation’s tastes.
-Ones I know of are salad bars in Italy, sea food options in Hong Kong, spicy variants in India and a shrimp wrap Japan.
+Ones I know of are salad bars in Italy, sea food options in Hong Kong, spicy variants in India and Choco fries and a shrimp wrap in Japan.

 Know your strengths and play to them